RING OF FIRE – EAST WEST ALTERNATE ALL-SEASON ROAD SYSTEM

 • Development of new remote, resource-based tourism ventures

 KWG Resources Inc. co-discovered the Ring of Fire chromite deposits and staked and assessed adjoining claims along a 330 kilometer-long series of sand ridges to insure the discoveries could access markets via an ore-haulage railroad on top of the sand ridges.

-(Click here) KWG Resources Inc. has now signed agreements with China Railway First Survey & Design Institute Group C., Ltd. (FSDI), to assist KWG to secure financing in China for construction of the railroad upon completing a bankable feasibility study by 2017.
+(Click here) KWG Resources Inc. has now signed agreements with China Railway First Survey & Design Institute Group C., Ltd. (FSDI), to assist KWG to secure financing in China for construction of the railroad upon completing a study by 2017.
 FSDI had conducted a 9-man engineering site-reconnaissance on the Ring of Fire railway corridor during 2016.

 As the various studies and plans are completed, they will be shared with the Chiefs of the Marten Falls and Webequie First Nations for dissemination within their communities to facilitate consideration of KWG’s proposal to create an equal partnership with them in the integrated mining and transportation operations.